couchbase/kv_engine/docs/ExternalAuthProvider.md

 `rbac` contains the RBAC entry in the same format as in [rbac.md](rbac.md#File-Format).
 This field should only exist for external users and is mandatory unless the request contained `"authentication-only" : true`.
 In that case it may or may not be present.
+This field should *NOT* be present as part of token based respnses.
+They should use "token"

+`token` contains two fields: `exp` and `rbac`. `exp` is optional and represents when the authentication is supposed to expire (mostly used for tokens which carry an expiration time).
+Its value is number of seconds since January 1st 1970 UTC (aka epoch)

 `domain` may be set to "local" if the user represents a local user and the RBAC definition for the user should be located in the local RBAC